pletzer/python-oop-novice/_episodes/01-introduction.md

 ~~~
 {: .output}

 Every object is created with a single class, and which can't be changed.
 The class of an object can also provide behaviour that the object might have, by providing functions to objects in its class.
-These functions can be called by using a dot after the variable name, for example:
+As seen before, these functions can be called by using a dot after the variable name, for example:
 ~~~
 numbers.mean()
 ~~~